Table of Contents

-Several universities across the world are changing their admission requirements because of the COVID-19 pandemic.
-While some are offering complete waivers for GRE, GMAT, and SAT exams, others are allowing students to take these tests at a later stage.
+Several universities worldwide are changing their admission requirements because of the COVID-19 pandemic.
+While some offer complete waivers for GRE, GMAT, and SAT exams, others allow students to take these tests later.
 This is not only because tests like the GMAT at-home exam aren’t feasible for everyone but also because these online exams are not available in all countries.
-Consequently, the list of schools offering an MBA without GMAT has gone on increasing.
-This, along with universities that don’t require IELTS or TOEFL, offers a great advantage to all the students who are looking to apply in Spring and Fall 2021.
+Consequently, the list of schools offering an MBA without GMAT has increased.
+This, along with universities that don’t require IELTS or TOEFL, offers a great advantage to all the students looking to apply in Spring and Fall 2021.

 Schools offering an MBA without GMAT